microsoft/botbuilder-dotnet/doc/UserAgents.md

 2. SDK Host.
 The SDK Host, .Net Core, JVM, Node version, MUST be added to the user-agent string.
 3. Operating System.
 The OS that hosts the Bot SHOULD be added to the user-agent string.
 4. Azure Bot Service Version (if applicable)
 5. Active Middleware Components.
-A RFC 2616 compatable list of Middleware SHOULD be added.
+A RFC 2616 compatible list of Middleware SHOULD be added.
 The format is:
     ```
     (Middleware1/version; Middleware2/version; Middleware3/version)
     ```